Core Module Information

 Type of Assessment Weighting % LOs covered Week due Length in Hours/Words Description

-Practical Skills Assessment 25 2 6 HOURS= 2 hours The class test in week 6 will test your ability toprepare basic financial statements whilst also giving you relatively early feedback as to how you are adapting to university life.
+Practical Skills Assessment 25 2 Week 6 HOURS= 2 hours The class test will test your ability to prepare basic financial statements whilst also giving you relatively early feedback as to how you are adapting to university life.

-Practical Skills Assessment 25 3~4 11 HOURS= 2 Hours The objective class test in week 11 tests your analytical skills as you apply financial information to decision making.
+Practical Skills Assessment 25 3~4 Week 11 HOURS= 2 Hours The class test will test your analytical skills as you apply financial information to decision making.

-Report 50 1~5 Exam Period , WORDS= 2000 The report in week 14 requires you to link your theoretical knowledge to the real world.
+Report 50 1~5 Exam Period , WORDS= 2000 words The report requires you to link your theoretical knowledge to the real world.
 You have to source the annual report of a multinational plc, use ratio analysis to interpret the data and write a report.
 The use of a multinational plc will also show you how financial statements are prepared under International Financial Reporting Standards.

 Component 1 subtotal: 50